The best standing desks with wheels for every budget

 Still, this desk has its place and it’s one of the best sellers among visitors to this site.

-A few more things to know about standing desks on wheels
+A few more things to know before you buy a standing desks on wheels

 No obvious place to put a PC tower – Notice the stock photos make no mention of a PC tower with all the attendant cables.
 If you’ve got a wired keyboard and mouse, you might find their cords aren’t really long enough to reach a PC tower that sits on the floor.
 I’ve solved this problem in the past with a night-stand size piece of furniture or shelving underneath the desk, and you may have to get similarly creative.